 The RTI lab aims to showcase the added value of new products, services and concepts in the field of RTI and develop new applicable knowledge on Real Time Intelligence.
 The ambition is to become the knowledge centre in the Netherlands, where businesses, knowledge institutions and governments cooperate and share knowledge.
 To support this ambition, sinds 2016 HSD partners are welcome to join this initiative and participate in the further development of the RTI lab.

 Within the RTI programme a Trend Radar and a Experiments Roadmap have been developed.
 The Radar provides a top-32 of trends being relevant for RTI in the next few years.
 The roadmap contains an overview of RTI experiments and exposes the new concepts, methods and products from a operational, technical and human perspective.
 The aim of the programme is to start developing these experiments in order to test the added value in practice.
 An example of an experiment already executed is the ‘Knoppenoverleg van Staf Grootschalig en Bijzonder Optreden’.
+In 2018 the new RTI-lab Innovation Project 'Dynamic Protocol' for big incidents and high-risk events was launched.

 Conditions for Participating in RTI Lab Programme